 - Location?
 Do you want near to town and facilities or off out in the countryside somewhere.

 - Is it baby/toddler/child-friendly accommodation?
 Some rentals can include highchairs, cots, baby gates and more.
 So it is best contacting the owners direct or the company who is in charge of the rental to get details on what is included.

 - If you want to take your dogs make sure the rental will accept your dogs and how much this will be.

 I like any type of self-catering options as it normally means I have my own space (like our own rooms to sleep in).
 It also means that we have our own kitchen and living area instead of spending time in a room in a hotel/B&B. Which for Little K’s food allergies it is so much easier having a kitchen to cook in.

-Remember if you do choose a bigger accommodation and not a hotel room then you should make sure it is family friendly.
-You don’t want to be arriving to find no baby gates, open fires etc. Best to go prepared and research as much as possible before you leave.
+Remember if you do choose a bigger accommodation and not a hotel room then you should make sure it is family-friendly.
+You don’t want to arrive and find there are no baby gates, open fires etc. Best to go prepared and research as much as possible before you leave.
 Check pictures of the property to see if you can see any big hazards.